mpalka/RoboAccordionView/README.md

           return view;
       }
       ```
-  4. Attach a listener to the `RoboAccordionView` to be notified about sections being expanded and collapsed
+  4. Attach a listener to the `RoboAccordionView` to be notified about segments being expanded and collapsed

       ```java
         accordionView.setListener(new RoboAccordionStateListener() {